DavidBerdik/PyGAAP/README.md

 * PyGAAP does not yet support feature set culling

 ## How to Contribute
 To contribute to PyGAAP, simply fork the repository, create a new branch, make your desired changes, and submit a pull request.
+While adding a new module, you may find the [developer manual](/PyGAAP_developer_manual.md) useful.
 Additionally, please consider opening an issue on this repository with an explanation of your planned contribution so that we may track who is working on what.

 ## How to Use
 1. Clone the PyGAAP Git repository.